scipion-em/scipion-em-susantomo/README.rst

 - SUSAN sources will be downloaded and compiled automatically with the plugin, but you can also link an existing installation.
 Default installation path assumed is ``software/em/susan-0.1``, if you want to change it, set *SUSAN_HOME* in ``scipion.conf`` file to the folder where the SUSAN is installed.
 - SUSAN installation requires CUDA libraries, gcc >= 9.x and cmake 3.22.x.
 OpenMPI is optional amd only required for running SUSAN on more than one cluster node.
 MATLAB is not required as this plugin uses Python API.
 - If you need to use CUDA different from the one used during Scipion installation (defined by *CUDA_LIB*), you can add *SUSAN_CUDA_LIB* variable to the config file.
 - If you have to use a MPI for SUSAN different from Scipion MPI, you can set *SUSAN_MPI_BIN* and *SUSAN_MPI_LIB* variables in the config file.
+At the moment MPI support in the plugin is not working.

 Verifying